friPyp/projectDT2026/PROJECT_STATUS.md

 ## 4. In progress right now

-frPyP, same session: frontend scaffold is now fully done and boot-verified.
-Only remaining item to close out Session 1 is running the real Prisma migration + seed on a machine without this dev sandbox's network restriction.
+frPyP, same session: migration confirmed against real Neon DB.
+Re-running seed now that the missing config is fixed, then one final health-check confirmation to fully close Session 1.

 ---

 ## 5. Known bugs

-- None in application logic.
-One environment limitation: Prisma's native engine binary cannot be fetched from this dev sandbox's network (`binaries.prisma.sh` unreachable) — not a bug in the code, but blocks in-sandbox verification of anything touching the database.
-Documented in Pass 1 log above.
+- Fixed: seed script couldn't run because `apps/backend/package.json` was missing the `"prisma": { "seed": ... }` config block.
+Added in this pass.
+- No longer an issue: earlier concern about Prisma's engine binary being unreachable only applied to the dev sandbox used for the initial scaffold — running on Termux (via proot-distro Ubuntu, since plain Termux itself isn't a real enough Linux environment for Prisma either) worked fine and the migration is confirmed applied.

 ---

 ## 6. Next task (specific enough that anyone — teammate or fresh chat — can pick it up cold)

-Finish Session 1 (only one real item left):
+Finish Session 1 (last two steps):
-1. Run `npx prisma migrate dev --name init` and `pnpm seed` (from `apps/backend`) against the real Neon database, **on a machine with normal internet access** — not this dev sandbox (see Pass 1 log for why it's blocked here specifically)
+1. Re-run `npx prisma db seed` (from `apps/backend`) — should work now that the missing `package.json` config is fixed
 2. Confirm backend boots and `GET /api/v1/health` returns `{ success: true, db: "connected" }`
-3. Once that's confirmed, Session 1 is fully done and Session 2 (auth) can start
+3. Once seed output shows the demo accounts were created and the health check passes, Session 1 is fully done and Session 2 (auth) can start

-Frontend scaffold (Tailwind/Router/RHF/Zod/TanStack Query) is already done and boot-verified — nothing left to do there for Session 1.
+Migration is already confirmed working — nothing left to do there.
+Frontend scaffold is already done and boot-verified — nothing left to do there either.

 ---